Roshni-Bala/Movies-Alcohol-Data-Analysis/README.md

 4. Data visualizations
 ## Process Goals:
 1. Collect data about top Tamil movies from IMDB (2015-2021)
-2. Collect data about Alcohol from Wikipedia (2015-2021)
+3. Collect data about Alcohol from Wikipedia (2015-2021)
-3. Collect data about crime rates in Tamil Nadu (2015-2021)
+4. Collect data about Crime rates in Tamil Nadu (2015-2021)
-4. Clean datasets
+5. Clean datasets
-5. Join datasets using primary key as year
+6. Join datasets using primary key as year
-6. Form visualizations to understand effect
+7. Form visualizations to understand effect

 ## Tools used:
 1. Python(Jupyter Notebook)